a-karma/Bogor_Workshop/DAY_1/Session2.md

 In Session 1 we have seen three examples of text file that are commonly used in bioinformatics:

 - The `fasta` format to store DNA sequence information
-- The `GTF` (General Transfer Format) developed for the Ensembl genome browser
+- The `GTF` (Gene Transfer Format) developed for the Ensembl genome browser
 - The `BED` (Browser Extensible Data) format developed at UCSC for the Genome Browser tool

-The `GTF` and the `BED` format are both TAB-separated files used to store genomic regions as coordinates along with their associated annotations.
+The `GTF` and the `BED` format are both TAB-separated files used to store genomic regions as coordinates along with their associated annotations (see the previous session for more information on `GTF`).
+While `GTF` is used to store mostly information about genic structure accross the genome (i.e. the G stands for gene), the `BED` (short for Browser Extensible Data) stores information about any genomic features.
+It is simpler than `GTF` and widely used in bioinformatics and consist of at least 3 fields:

+1. chromsome ID
+2. start of feature (0 based coordinate; see link to UCSC below)
+3. end of the feature

+Other fields (4 etc.) are free form (as long as they are tab separated) - these can be used to store any information you may want, e.g. the name of the interval.
+For more information about this widely use format refer to the UCSC website here: https://genome.ucsc.edu/FAQ/FAQformat.html#format1

 Although in principles we could manually edit these files using standard text editors this becomes very unpractical when dealing with very large files.
 A more efficient option would be combinig command line tools (like `sed`, `awk`, or `grep`) but performing complex tasks using only these tools is not straightforward and often require a deep understanding of programming.
 Luckly for us, bioinformaticians have created various software specifically designed to manipulate these file formats.